 |Gewurztraminer / Traminer||White||-||20|

-There is the comprehensive appellation designation "Moselle Luxembourgeoise" and sparkling wines produced by the champagne method " Crémant de Luxembourg ".
-In 1935, the "Marque Nationale des Vins Luxembourgeois" was introduced.
-The words "Marque Nationale - Appellation Contrôlée" guarantee state control of ancestry and quality based on one analytical and sensory examination after a 20-point system at least 12 points.
+There is the comprehensive appellation "Moselle Luxembourgeoise" and for sparkling wines made using the champagne method " Crémant de Luxembourg ".
+In 1935 the "Marque Nationale des Vins Luxembourgeois" was introduced.
+The "Marque Nationale - Appellation Contrôlée" guarantees state control of origin and quality based on a analytical and sensory testing according to a 20-point system with at least 12 points.
 With 14 points a wine reaches the category "Vin classé", with 16 points "Premier Cru" and with 18 points "Grand Premier Cru".
-The criteria introduced in 2001 for "Vendange Tardive" ( late vintage ), "Vin de Glace" ( Eiswein ) and "Vin de Paille" ( Strohwein ) are based on Oechslegraden.
-The "Vins Barrique" are mostly wines from Chardonnay.
-Mainly unmixed Wheat wines produced, the grape variety is next to community and often also location on label noted.
+The criteria introduced in 2001 for "Vendange Tardive" ( late vintage ), "Vin de Glace" ( Eiswein ) and "Vin de Paille" ( Strohwein ) are based on Oechsle degrees.
+The “Vins Barrique” are mostly Chardonnay wines.
+Mainly become unmixed Produces white wines, the grape variety is next to the community and often also on the site label noted.

-In just 20 years, the number of producers has dropped from 1,200 to under 500, as many micro commodities have sold their land.
-"Les Domaines de Vinsmoselle" is a merger of six Winzergenossenschaften with 450 grape suppliers.
+In just 20 years, the number of producers has dropped from 1,200 to less than 500, as many small goods have sold their space.
+"Les Domaines de Vinsmoselle" is an association of six Winzergenossenschaften with 450 grape suppliers.
 In 1966 the "Organization Professionnelle des Vignerons Indépendants (OPVI)" was founded with around 50 independent winegrowers.
-With the 2007 vintage, the "Charter" was founded by seven winemakers from this circle.
-These commit themselves to unadulterated wine production with strict rules such as waiver enrich and organic fertilization, such as yield restriction with a maximum of 60 hl / ha.
+The “Charter” was founded by seven winegrowers from this circle in 2007.
+These are committed to natural wine production with strict rules such as waiving enrich and organic fertilization, such as yield restriction with a maximum of 60 hl / ha.